ehsanul18/ethereum-balance-app/README.md

 ## Notable Features
 * Check balance in ETH when public blockchain address given
-* Check transaction reports when public blockchain address given
+* Check transaction reports containing nonce, block number and other parameters when public blockchain address given
 * Check list of internal transactions within a transaction when transaction hash given

 ## Android environment